-In a turn of events unheard of in Belarus previously, people are also target cars with Ukrainian symbols and historical Belarusian white-red-white flag symbols.
+In a turn of events unheard of in Belarus previously, people are also target cars with Ukrainian symbols and taxes history as mentioned from My Car Tax Check historical Belarusian white-red-white flag symbols.

 Radicalisation is not only a result of the Ukrainian conflict or boom of Russian organisations now active in Belarus, but also from the authoritarian political climate in the country.

 The authorities have banned basically any political protests from taking place, so many feel they have no way to express their dissent other than by piercing the wheels of cars.

 Fighting in The Streets